 Arrive in Ottawa and check into the hotel of your choice.
 The majority of our accommodation members are located downtown near most of Ottawa’s main attractions.
 Many hotels have kid-friendly amenities like indoor pools, game rooms and more that your kids will love!

 Why not start March Break with some live creatures and fascinating history?

-Head to the castle-esque Canadian Museum of Nature to walk amongst real butterflies at the Butterflies in Flight exhibit, and see reptiles, sloths and other creatures up close and personal at the Survival of the Slowest exhibit.
+Head to the castle-like Canadian Museum of Nature to walk among real butterflies at the Butterflies in Flight exhibition, and learn how microbes affect your body at the Me and My Microbes: The Zoo Inside You special exhibition.
 Explore the rest of the museum to learn about Canadian fossils, minerals and even dinosaurs!

 Visit Canada’s most popular museum, the Canadian Museum of History, located just across from downtown Ottawa in Gatineau, Quebec.
 Admire the breathtaking collection of totem poles in the Grand Hall, walk through history in the Canadian History Hall and enjoy special Spring Break activities.
 Younger kids love the cultural treasure hunt at the Canadian Children’s Museum, located inside.
 And no visit is complete without catching an entertaining film in the Ciné+ theatre!

 When hunger sets in, choose from the many Family-friendly restaurants and places to eat which are within strolling distance of most Ottawa hotels.
 Between pizza, burritos, burgers and milkshakes, everyone will be happy and full!

 Older kids love the spooky stories and captivating history they hear during the Haunted Walk of Ottawa tours.
 Cloaked guides take you to sites like the historic old Carleton County Jail which is one of the most haunted buildings in North America.
 It’s now the HI Ottawa Jail Hostel, where you can actually sleep in a jail cell!
 Sweet dreams…